How to Help Your Child Adjust to Kindergarten Without Tears

 Severe phase

-A severe process of adaptation is familiar for children that experience health issues.
+A severe process of adaptation is familiar to children who experience health issues.

-The following factors will suggest that the child is finding it hard to getting used to the kindergarten:
+The following factors will suggest that the child is finding it hard to get used to the kindergarten:

-1. Sleep: the child does not sleep during the daytime nap.
-At night, their sleep is irregular, restless and often filled with nighttime fears.
+- Sleep: the child does not sleep during the daytime nap.
+At night, their sleep is irregular, restless, and often filled with nighttime fears.

-3. Emotional state: suppressed, the child becomes anti-social or aggressive.
+- Emotional state: suppressed, the child becomes antisocial or aggressive.

 The adaptation period is considered to have come to an end when all of these aspects have been stabilized.